Safari SchoolBack to all Videos

 And so on...

-The major thing of note is that there are so many unique and special animals in Africa it may be hard to pick a favorite and indeed it is a great thing to discuss with fellow travellers over in Africa and once you get home.
+The major thing of note is that there are so many unique and special African safari animals that it may be hard to pick a favorite and indeed it is a great thing to discuss with fellow travellers over in Africa and once you get home.
 You will find it may change every time you visit also...

 Sadly a few of these animals are in peril of extinction due to human interference in the way of poaching and habitat destruction.
 Africa is also home to amazing individuals and organisations hoping to reverse this trend.
 Tourism funds these efforts so if you're ever wondering what you can do to help then please just visit Africa.